Call now in confidence immediate help & advice 24/7

 That being said, having a support network can be a very helpful tool during recovery.
 For many people, that includes family.
 Facing addiction alone can feel like a lonely and gruelling endeavour, so speaking to your family about your situation before going to rehab can work to alleviate a lot of this pressure.

-There are several ways you could tell your family you are going to rehab in Lincolnshire, including:
+There are several ways you could tell your family you are going to drug and alcohol rehab in Lincolnshire, including:

 • Writing a letter (this can help you get all of the information across without feeling like you will be interrupted)